-An investigation into the archives of the Noord-Hollandsche van 1891 (legal predecessor of VIVAT/REAAL) was completed in 2016 and has led to the discovery of a large number of insurance policies.
-Agreements were made with VIVAT/REAAL to take over the control and advisory activities.
-At then end of 2019, a start was made with a further investigation into possible payable policies with the legal predecessors of AEGON.
+An investigation into the archives of the Noord-Hollandsche van 1891 (legal predecessor REAAL/Athora Netherlands) was completed in 2016 and has led to the discovery of a large number of insurance policies.
+Agreements were made with REAAL to take over the control and advisory activities.
+Further research was done in 2019 and 2020 into policies that may still qualify for payment with the objective to record as much information as possible.